Back pain is one of the most common reasons people seek medical help or miss work. Back pain is a leading cause of disability worldwide.

 Preparing for an appointment

-If your back pain lasts for a few days without improvement, see your doctor.
+If your back pain persists despite home treatment, see your health care provider.
 Here's some information to help you get ready for your appointment.

 What you can do

 - Key personal information, including mental or emotional stressors in your life.